mohammadwali/svg-shapes-to-path/README.md

 # SVG shapes to path

-CLI tool build to manipulate multiple svg files, it optimizes and compresses the svg file and converts all the shapes to a path element using [SVGO](https://github.com/svg/svgo), when done it creates a json file with the converted path data.
+CLI tool build to manipulate multiple svg files, it optimizes and compresses the svg file and converts all the shapes to path elements using [SVGO](https://github.com/svg/svgo), when done it creates a json file with the converted path data.

 ### Installing